 Because Socorro General Hospital is owned by the communities we serve, we are governed and guided by community leaders who volunteer to serve on our Community Board of Trustees.
 These fellow New Mexicans willingly donate their time, energy and expertise to improving the health of patients, members and the communities we serve.

-ALLEN BASSLER, MD
+ALLEN BASSLER, M.D. – Chair

 Dr. Allen Bassler has been a member of the Socorro General Hospital Emergency Department medical staff since moving to Socorro in 1999.
-A magna cum laude graduate of Dartmouth College, he attended Dartmouth Medical School, graduated with honors, and was elected to the Alpha Omega Alpha Medical Honor Society.
+A magna cum laude graduate of Dartmouth College, he attended Dartmouth Medical School, graduated with honors, and was elected to the Alpha Omega alpha Medical Honor Society.

 After completing a family practice residency at the University of Connecticut, he spent three years with the Indian Health Service in Wyoming.
-He then started and grew a private family medicine practice in Maine and subsequently began to practice full-time emergency medicine there, eventually serving as the Director of Emergency Medicine Services in his community.
+He then started and grew a private family medicine practice in Maine and subsequently began to practice full-time emergency medicine there, eventually serving as the director of emergency medicine services in his community.

 Dr. Bassler has a long-standing interest in quality issues.
-He has served as the Socorro General Hospital Quality Officer as well as on the Presbyterian Healthcare Services Board of Directors Quality Committee.
+He has served as the Socorro General Hospital quality officer as well as on the Presbyterian Healthcare Services Board of Directors Quality Committee.

 Blake Gerard is a lifelong resident of Socorro County and is employed by the Socorro County Assessor’s Office.
 He was a business owner for more than 20 years and is well respected and well known in the community.

 Ron Gilworth has resided in Socorro since 1963.
 He gave more than 43 years of service to Socorro General Hospital and retired in 2005.
-During his tenure, he worked as the Lab and Radiology Manager and as an Assistant Administrator.
+During his tenure, he worked as the lab and radiology manager and as an assistant administrator.

 Janine Morgan-Aragon is a retired elementary school teacher.
 She volunteers as the treasurer for the Socorro General Hospital Auxiliary and has served on the Board of Trustees since 2008.

-Ms. Morgan-Aragon is also very involved in volunteering for Literacy Volunteers-Socorro County, the Socorro County Association of Educational Retirees, and the National Association of Active and Retired Federal Employees.
+Ms. Morgan-Aragon is also very involved in volunteering for Literacy Volunteers-Socorro County, the Socorro County Association of Educational Retirees and the National Association of Active and Retired Federal Employees.

-Ms. Pound has dedicated her personal and professional life to enriching the health and wellbeing of the communities of Socorro, Catron, and Valencia counties.
-She serves on a number of advisory boards and committees within the hospital, including the Socorro General Hospital Community Board of Trustees and its Quality Committee.
-She also participates on the Medical Executive Committee as well as several Medical Staff committees.
+Ms. Pound has dedicated her personal and professional life to enriching the health and wellbeing of the communities of Socorro, Catron and Valencia counties.
+She serves on a number of advisory boards and committees within the hospital, including the Socorro General Hospital community Board of Trustees and its Quality Committee.
+She also participates on the Medical Executive Committee as well as several Medical Staff Committees.
 She serves as a member of the Infection Control, Pharmacy & Therapeutics, and Environment of Care Committees and regularly participates in community events.

-Under Ms. Pound’s leadership, Socorro General Hospital has been designated by the National Rural Healthcare Association as one of the Top 20 Critical Access Hospitals in the nation for the quality of care provided.
+Under Ms. Pound’s leadership, Socorro General Hospital was designated by the National Rural Healthcare Association as one of the Top 20 Critical Access Hospitals in the nation for the quality of care provided.
 The hospital has also earned the prestigious Joint Commission Award as one of the top performers on key quality measures.